Everything you wanted to know about REPAINTING and were afraid to ask

 They are written specifically to repaint.

-Repainter's proper use, by most traders, is not for entry but for analyzing trendlines and support & resistance.
+Repainter's proper use, by most traders, is not for entry but for analyzing trendlines and support & resistance on a higher timeframe.

 They purposely repaint when trends change and when support or resistance are broken through thus providing up-to-date data as to the state of our trend.